dmiller/clojure-clr-next/_drafts/2024-06-18-mega-dose-of-micro-benchmarks-part-2.md

 LanguagePrimitives.HashCompare.GenericEqualityIntrinsic(t, typeof(BigInt))
 ```

 which is very slow.
 We could spend a lot of time talking about how `=` compiles in F#, but it would take us too far afield.
-The C# translates to the IL
+There are circumstances under which that call gets optimized to something much faster, but not here.
+(I think is because `Type` is not sealed.)
+In the C# code, we get this IL:

 ```
 IL_0010: ldarg.0